kubeedge/ianvs/docs/proposals/algorithms/cloud-edge-collaboration-inference-for-llm/cloud-edge-collaboration-inference-for-llm.md

 | 1    | Explain the principles behind BERT. | 1     |
 | ...  | ...                                 | ...   |

-We could refer Hybrid LLMs$^{[3]}$, use MixInstruct dataset generation queries from MixInstruct, which is an extensive collection real instructions covering various tasks aiding classifiers in obtaining strong generalization capabilities.
-We can extract around 10K instructions from MixInstruct dataset where each instruction $q_i$ would be answered by both edge servering small model and cloud-serving large model with responses $A_s$ and $A_l$.
+We could refer to Hybrid LLMs$^{[3]}$ and use MixInstruct dataset to generate queries.
+This dataset contains a wide range of real instructions for various tasks, which helps classifiers develop strong generalization capabilities.
+We can extract around 10K instructions from MixInstruct dataset where each instruction $q_i$ would be answered by both edge-serving small model and cloud-serving large model with responses $A_s$ and $A_l$.

-For responses $A_s$ and $A_l$ we could evaluate their quality using [BART Score](https://github.com/neulab/BARTScore) getting quality scores $S_s$ and $S_l$ respectively where BART score measures textual generation quality easily obtainable through code snippet provided below:
+For responses $A_s$ and $A_l$ we could evaluate their quality using [BART Score](https://github.com/neulab/BARTScore) getting quality scores $S_s$ and $S_l$ respectively where BART score can measure textual generation quality easily through code snippet provided below:

 ```python
 >>> from bart_score import BARTScorer